puppetlabs/puppet-docs/source/pe/3.7/quick_start.markdown

 The following guides present tasks in the order that you would most likely perform them.
 See the prerequisite sections in each guide to ensure you have the correct setup to perform the steps as they're provided:

 ### Install a Monolithic Puppet Enterprise Deployment
 Follow [these instructions](./quick_start_install_mono.html) to quickly install a monolithic PE deployment on a linux machine.
-A monolithic PE deployment entails installing the puppet master, the PE console, and PuppetDB all on one node.
+A monolithic PE deployment entails installing the Puppet master, the PE console, and PuppetDB all on one node.
 Note you will need to review some prerequisites.

 ### Install the Puppet Agent
 Follow these instructions to quickly install a Puppet agent.
-A computer running the puppet agent is usually referred to as an “agent node”.
+A computer running the Puppet agent is usually referred to as an “agent node”.
 The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them to the local system.

 Instructions are available for [Windows](./quick_start_install_agents_windows.html) and [*nix](./quick_start_install_agents_nix.html) users.
 These instructions include how to sign the agent cert request in the console.